Dog Sledding in Tromso: Tours, Tips, + Literally Everything You Ever Needed to Know

 The best budget option in Tromso is Smarthotel Tromso.

-It’s right in the heart of central Tromso, so it’s easy to get to all your activities, it has all the things you need in a hotel — 24-hour reception, comfortable beds, a work desk, and some food available in the lobby.
+It’s right in the heart of central Tromso and has 24-hour reception, comfortable beds, a work desk, and some snacks available in the lobby.

 Mid-Range